-Class time for data extraction from payloads, data analysis tips, preliminary data analysis Essay A2: first draft due (electronically) by midnight to peer reviewer (copy to instructor) Friday, Nov.
-5
+Class time for data extraction from payloads, data analysis tips, preliminary data analysis Wednesday, Nov.
+2

+Essay A2: first draft due (electronically) by 5 p.m. to peer reviewer (copy to instructor) Thursday, Nov.
+3 (or within 24 hours of receipt, if Essay A2 is late)